kadykov/photodraft/memory-bank/systemPatterns.md

                 *   **Copyright:** XMP `dc:rights` -> EXIF `Copyright`.
             *   Uses helper functions (`find_in_xmp`, `get_xmp_text_or_list_first`, `get_xmp_lang_alt`) for robust XMP parsing (Bag, Seq, Alt structures).
             *   Cleans and formats extracted data (e.g., date parsing, string cleaning, `IFDRational` to float).
-            *   Constructs a Python dictionary representing the image's metadata.
+            *   Constructs a Python dictionary representing the image's metadata, including the `slug`.
         *   Collects all image data into a list.
         *   Sorts the list by `dateTaken` (descending).
     *   **Output:** Writes the list of image data as a JSON array to `OUTPUT_JSON_FILE` (e.g., `/mnt/Web/image_manifest.json`).